nens/threedi-modelchecker/README.rst

 Use the modelchecker from the command line as follows::

-    threedi_modelchecker -s path/to/model.sqlite check -l warning
+    threedi_modelchecker check -s path/to/model.sqlite -l warning

 By default, WARNING and INFO checks are ignored.
+To skip the beta features check, add the --allow-beta flag.

 Development